1.1.P.20 Paid work

 A person 'controls' an entity if the person has the capacity to determine the outcome of decisions about the entity's financial and operating policies.

-The PPL Rules prescribe what is not taken to be paid work.
+The PPL Rules prescribe what is taken not to be paid work.